3 mindsets that make dating apps work for me

 1) I get ready to date

-When I first started using dating apps, I found myself obsessing over how few likes and matches I was getting, constantly tweaking my profile, mindlessly swiping, and second-guessing my messages to the girl… The experience was overwhelming.
-It wore down my willpower and self-esteem, and left me feeling insecure, hopeless, cynical and miserable.
+When I first started using dating apps, I found myself obsessing over likes and matches, constantly tweaking my profile, mindlessly swiping, and second-guessing my messages to the girl… The experience was overwhelming.
+It wore down my willpower and self-esteem, leaving me feeling insecure, hopeless, cynical and miserable.

-So I swore off the apps and vowed to only meet people naturally through activities, events and friends.
+So I swore off the apps and vowed to only meet people 'naturally' through activities, events and friends.
 But I still worried if the girl liked me.
-I still doubted what I was saying and doing, and I still felt terrible about everything afterwards, the same as before.
-Simply put, I was not ready to date because I did not like myself.
+I still doubted what I was saying and doing, and I still felt terrible about everything afterwards, just as before.
+Simply put, the apps were not the problem, I was...
+I was not ready to date because I did not like myself.

 So I worked hard on building self-love.
 I became more mindful.
-I learned how to process my emotions.
-I learned how to meet my emotional needs.
-I started healing my childhood trauma.
-I refined my social skills and made new friends.
-I got into shape.
-I travelled and tried fun activities.
-It was an incredibly difficult and rewarding time period.
+I learned how to process my emotions and how to meet my emotional needs.
+I started healing my childhood trauma, refined my social skills and made new friends.
+I got into shape, travelled and tried new fun activities.
+It was an incredibly difficult yet rewarding period.

 Gradually, my investment in myself started paying off.
 I felt more fulfilled, stable, secure, optimistic...
 I started feeling more love for myself.
 And although I still kept working on myself, I felt I was ready to date again.